 You did it.
 You bravely went under the knife.
 Now you’re hoping the risk will pay off, granting you better health than ever!
 But what if the opposite happens?
 Something went wrong during the surgical procedure, and now you’re worse off than you were before.
 Can you sue?

-Every surgery, no matter how small, carries some measure of risk.
+Every surgery or cosmetic surgery, no matter how small, carries some measure of risk.
 But a negligent doctor can skyrocket that risk to the heavens.
 If you’ve suffered complications because of a preventable surgical error, you may be able to file a successful medical malpractice claim.
 Read on to find out when and how you can sue for surgery complications.
 You can also contact Hampton & King with any questions, risk-free and with no obligations.

 Read on to learn if you can sue for surgical complications.

 When Can You File A Medical Malpractice Claim For Surgical Errors?

 Here’s what needs to happen in order to sue for surgery complications:

 - A preventable mistake took place during the surgery.

 - The surgical error breached the “standard of care”.
 This means that the surgeon did something other competent medical professionals in that position wouldn’t do.